Chalps/Chalps/README.md

 # Pedro Chaves Martins 👋

-I'm Pedro Chaves, an information system student at FIAP and currently looking forward to aquire more work experiences, so I can improve even more.
+I'm Pedro Chaves, an information system student at FIAP and currently looking forward to acquire more work experiences, so I can improve even more.

 • 🔥 Passionate about Programming Languages, such as python and Java, and the ideia of artificial intelligence;